If you need to manage multiple versions of a tool, use the version manager asdf. For everything else, there's

 which rg # -> /usr/local/bin/rg ls -l # -> ... /usr/local/bin/rg -> ../Cellar/ripgrep/[version]/bin/rg

 There's a script sitting in front of the call to your executable.
 Every time you call your executable, you wait for the script to find it.
 A developer prioritizing performance might find this untenable.
-The workaround is using direnv and asdf together (here are my notes on direnv).
+The workaround is using direnv and asdf together.
 This allows you to point to the version directly.
 It's a great solution, but no shims to begin with might be even better (aka, use brew).

 Direnv is, in principle, as system tool.
 So, in principle, you should use brew to manage it.
 But, as we just saw, you might want to manage it with asdf to reap the performance benefits of using it in conjunction with asdf.

-This might only apply to web devs, but a lot of times languages and frameworks will go out of their way to be database-tooling agnostic.
+(This might only apply to web devs.)
+Languages and frameworks often go out of their way to be database-tooling agnostic.
 Even when I write sql by hand I go out of my way to be database-tooling agnostic.
 The upside is you almost don't care about the version of your database.
 But, painful is the day/week/month you discover a production bug resultant from mismatching database versions in your different environments.
-You also might want to explore the edges of your database tooling for feature work.
-For these reason, I think versioning your database is worth it.
-But, I can understand the desire not to.
-I personally use postgres on many of my projects, and go to the hassle of using asdf to manage it (I say hassle because, in my opinion, its easier with brew).
+The take away is that it might be easier in the longer run to use a version manager for your database-tooling, i.e., use

 Additionally, you might be exploring the edges of your database tooling for technical/performance reasons.
 This is an even better reason to care about version managing your database-tooling.